andrewacashner/hearingfaithms/chapters/chapter-1.md

 2017-11-15  New start for book proposal
 -->

-# Villancicos as Musical Theology
+# Listening for Faith

-> | Faith, then, comes through hearing,
+## Villancicos as Musical Theology

-> | and hearing, by the word of Christ.
+> Faith, then, comes through hearing,
-> | --- St. Paul, Romans 10:17
+> and hearing, by the word of Christ.

-## Introduction
+> --- St. Paul, Romans 10:17

 St. Paul wrote to the Christian community in Rome, "How are they to believe if they have not heard?" since "faith comes through hearing, and hearing, by the